AbhinandanDaksh/reachinbox-app/README.md

 ### Features

 1. **Login Page**
--The login page is implemented using the provided design.
+   - Implements user authentication with a provided design.
--Upon successful login, users are redirected to the onebox screen.
+   - Redirects to the onebox screen upon successful login.

 3. **Onebox Screen**